Can Dogs Eat Cucumber? – Itsaboutdog

 Can Dogs Eat Cucumber?

 Yes, dogs can eat cucumbers.
 They majorly consist of water.
-They are nutrient sparse fruits containing small amounts of nutrients, vitamins, and minerals.
+They are nutrient-sparse fruits that contain small amounts of nutrients, vitamins, and minerals.
 However, they are safe for dog consumption.

 Not only are these fruits available throughout the year, but they are also affordable.
 Unlike traditional treats such as peanut butter for dogs, this snack is natural, has low sugar and calories, is low-effort to prepare, and is enjoyed by most dogs.